ajityadav99/Bharat_Intern_Projects/README.md

 Datasets Used: <br>
 1. Titanic Survivor dataset from Kaggle <br>

-Make a system which tells whether the person will be save from sinking.
+Made a system which tells whether the person will be save from sinking.
 Key Features: Here,Data Preprocessing is done i;e handle missing values, encode categorical features, and prepare the data for machine learning.
 Model Building: Utilize a Random Forest Classifier & decision tree classifier to train the prediction model on the labeled training dataset.
 Model Evaluation: Evaluate the model's performance using accuracy percent.
 Visualization: Explore survival trends based on different factors using interactive and informative plots.